Bible Truth for Everyday Life

 I’m excited to release a new devotional for you today.
 The 7-Day Stress Detox is your one-week guide to overcome the stress that has you in a stranglehold.
 The premise is simple: Each morning for the next seven days, I’ll invite you to take a few minutes to read the daily reading.
 At the end of each reading, you will find a “Stress Detox Activity.”
 The activity will take less than five minutes, and it will help you exchange stress for peace and start your day.
 Today’s post is an excerpt from the first reading in the devotional.

 Click here to get your free copy using promo code STRESS.
 You’ll notice the retail price for this guide is $7.00 – one dollar for each day of your journey.
 Your financial contribution will help me pay the fees to keep my blog running, but I am also offering this online guide for free because I want it to bless you!
+I also offer a library of free online devotional eBooks for free.
+I invite you to explore the collection right here!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.